nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1b.
 The contact already has an existing meeting with the contact.

     * 1b1.
-Connectify informs the user about the existing meeting details and requests for confirmation to update the current meeting details to the new one.
+Connectify warns user about the existing meeting details and updates the current meeting details to the new one.
-    * 1b2a.
-User confirms the update.
-        * 1b2a1.
-Connectify updates the current meeting details of the given contact to the new one.

-          Use Case ends
-    * 1b2b.
-User cancels the update.
-        * 1b2b1.
-Connectify does not update the information.

-          Use case ends.
+      Use case ends

 **Use case: Assign priorities to contacts**